Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Receive a score for matching a romanized Japanese name with a Kanji transcription.*
+*Receive a score for matching a romanized Japanese name with a Kanji transcription*

 *<u>Cost :</u> The processing of each name requires **1** credit.*